 The Best Headlight Lens Restoration Kits

 If you don’t want to chase down all of the bits and bobs from my list above, I have good news for you.
 There are several consumer grade kits available that work very well.
 Here are the top rated kits.
 Let me tell you a little about each one.

 If you have a cordless drill, the Mothers PowerBall Headlight Restoration Kit is excellent.
 It includes a couple of fine sanding pads to remove the heavy damage, Mothers proprietary PowerBall foam polishing ball (small), and a bottle of Mothers Plastic Polish.

 If you don’t have a drill, the Turtle Wax Headlight Lens Restorer Kit is the way to go.
 It includes the same sanding pads as the Mothers kit and a nice plastic polish for hand application to restore the final finish.
 This kit takes a little more time and effort (not a lot), but it’s very effective.

 The GlassyLite Headlight Restoration system is the “high-tech” solution of the bunch.
 They offer a polycarbonate (clear plastic) sealant as a final step to protect the headlights from future yellowing and scratching.
 This is an important component, because if you don’t seal the lenses they will simply yellow again.

 The Meguiar’s Two Step Headlight Restoration Kit is the least popular and most expensive kit of the bunch.
 This is a new kit that’s different from their original.
 The original did not include the sanding pads and results were mixed, at best.

-Also be sure to check out our page on Making Your Car Last Longer!
+Also check out our page on Making Your Car Last Longer!